-Our results indicate the EBLUP derived from the spatial Fay-Herriot model (described in Eqs \ref{model1a}-\ref{model1c}) offers considerable improvements in precision relative to the direct, post-stratified estimator of county-level forest carbon stocks across much of the CONUS.
+Our results indicate the EBLUP derived from the spatial Fay-Herriot model (described in Eqs \ref{model1a}-\ref{model1c}) offers considerable improvements in precision relative to the post-stratified estimator of county-level forest carbon stocks across much of the CONUS.
 We present model-based estimates of mean forest carbon density, along with associated estimates of precision, in Figure \ref{fig:smoothed}.
 Similarly, we map the spatial distribution of the SER in Figure \ref{fig:error}.
-Finally, we illustrate improvements in relative precision offered by the model-based estimator (i.e., measured by the coefficient of variation), along a gradient of relative precision in the direct estimator, in Figure \ref{fig:carbon_cv}.
+Finally, we illustrate improvements in relative precision offered by the model-based estimator (i.e., measured by the relative standard error), along a gradient of relative precision in the post-stratified estimator, in Figure \ref{fig:carbon_cv}.

-The spatial Fay-Herriot model yields a spatially smooth estimator of county-level forest carbon stocks, that generally reflects the distribution of forestland across the CONUS (Figure \ref{fig:smoothed}).
+The spatial Fay-Herriot model yields spatially smooth estimates of county-level forest carbon stocks, that generally reflects the distribution of forestland across the CONUS (Figure \ref{fig:smoothed}).
 The largest estimated forest carbon densities are in the coastal Pacific Northwest, Northern Lake States, and Appalachian regions.
 In contrast, the smallest estimated forest carbon densities appear in the Southwest, Great Basin, and Northern Plains.
-We show the relative precision of the model-based estimator generally decreases with estimated mean forest carbon density (i.e., lower precision in counties with low carbon density relative to high carbon density) and with county size (i.e., lower precision in small counties relative to large counties) (Figure \ref{fig:smoothed}).
+We show the relative precision of the model-based estimator generally decreases with estimated mean forest carbon density (Figure \ref{fig:smoothed}; lower precision in counties with low carbon density relative to high carbon density) and with county size (Figure \ref{fig:carbon_cv}; lower precision in small counties relative to large counties).
 Notably, we show the relative precision of the model-based estimator was generally smallest in the Northern Plains and Southern Lake States regions, likely arising from a combination of small county sizes and relatively low forestland area.